You are currently viewing Mattress in Malaysia for Spine & Joint Care

 • Minimizes pressure points, reducing cervical postural strain.

-• Supports head and shoulder alignment, assisting in movement-based spinal coordination.
+• Manages head and shoulder alignment, assisting in movement-based spinal coordination.

-5. Shredded Memory Foam Pillow: Adjustable and Customizable Support
+5. Shredded Memory Foam Pillow: Adjustable and Customizable Care

 Composition: Filled with memory foam pieces, providing adjustable neck positioning.